jozayas/Error-Propagation-Formula/README.md

-# Error-Propagation-Formula
+# Error Propagation Formula
-A basic webpage to calculate the error propagation of a given expression
+An static calculator website to calculate the error propagation formula of a given expression.